 In this article we want you to understand what is a verbal aptitude test, and in what circumstances it can be used.
 With the number of ‘skills’ tests used today, it is a good idea to understand what each type of analysis is for.
 You will also discover how aptitude tests differ from normal exams taken at school and college.

 For as long as you have been studying you will probably remember taking tests and exams.
 These tests, however, are for specific subjects.
 They test your understanding and knowledge of different topics.
 They also help establish which pupils are good at which subjects.

 Because we are all made differently, some people are good at languages, while others are good at science.
-In either case the students would be said to have a ‘good aptitude’ for certain subjects.
+In either case, the students would be said to have a ‘good aptitude’ for specific subjects.
 An aptitude is having a natural ability to do something and is more easily seen with those who are good at sport.
 Yes, we can all play football, but some players are more naturally gifted than others.

 Communication in any form of business is vital, especially if you are a boss rather than an employee.
 You will often find that those who run a company or business have far greater verbal aptitude than those who work for them.
 When being interviewed for work, you may well be asked to take a verbal aptitude test.
-This is to assess how well you both understand what you are being asked, and how capable you are with words.
+It is to assess how well you both understand what you are being asked, and how capable you are with words.

 If you can imagine yourself working for a company and you are responsible for how twelve members of staff perform.
-Not only do you need to be able to be understood, but you need to understand the staff too.
+Not only do you need to be able to be understood, but you need to understand the team too.
 Communication is vital to the success of many businesses.
 Having the aptitude to communicate well is a must.

 As a consequence, many of the people in these walks of life frequently undergo verbal aptitude tests to monitor their necessary skills before being offered promotion.
 So how do you think you would do?
 Well, look at the following two sentences and decide which one is incorrect: